Common Couples Sleeping Positions & What They Mean About Your Relationship

 6. The Moon Landing - Transitional Period In The Relationship

 The Moon Landing sleeping position is when a couple sleeps back to back with only their butts touching.
-While this position can sound a bit odd, its actually a sign of a transitioning relationship.
+While this position can sound a bit odd, its actually a sign of a transitioning relationship, and people who sleep like this have likely been together a while.

 If you and your partner sleep like this, you're likely transitioning away from the honeymoon phase of your relationship into something more substantial and meaningful.